Homestead Hack: MYO Crispy Taco Shells Using Plain Corn Tortillas!

 My first batch of taco shells baked up beautifully.
 But when we wanted leftovers for lunch the next day the tortillas were a day older.

-So some of the tortillas cracked at the wire.
+Because they were older/drier tortillas by that time, some of the tortillas cracked at the wire.
 One tortilla cracked all the way through and fell from the wire to the oven floor below.

 I was able to open the oven door & fetch that tortilla with my tongs before it made a burnt mess.